okyeron/hachi-ni/README.md

 # Hardware notes/links

-Pots: 10Kb or B10K (linear, 10Kohms)
+Pots: use 10Kb or B10K (linear, 10Kohms)
-Standard modular "Alpha Single-Gang 9mm Right-Angle PC Mount".
+Standard modular "Alpha Single-Gang 9mm Right-Angle PC Mount" are what you want.
 Shaft type will likely depend on your knob choice.
 D-shaft, T-18 or Round - This is up to you.

 Links:
 https://modularaddict.com/9mm-d-shaft-vertical-potentiometers